-Once you’ve heard the suction, remove the plunger, and quickly flush the drain with warm water.
-If you want, you can keep a kettle of boiling water at hand to pour in.
+When you hear suction, remove the plunger and flush the drain with warm water.
+It can help to keep a kettle of boiling water ready to pour in.

-A sink auger, sometimes called plumber’s snake, drum or canister auger, is excellent for stubborn clogs.
-It can reach deep into the drain, clearing out stuck hair or debris.
+A sink auger, also known as a plumber’s snake, drum, or canister auger, is excellent for dealing with stubborn blockages.
+It is designed to reach deep into the drain, clearing out hair and other debris.

 1. Prepare Your Sink

 Prepare your sink by removing the drain stopper if you have one.
-Perhaps get some water on to boil for flushing the drain afterward.
+It is also worth boiling some water to flush the drain later.

-Place the auger cable into the drain opening and extend it down.
-Once you feel resistance, tighten the screw on the canister.
-If the blockage sits deep in the drain, open the p-trap and insert the auger from there.
-Then continue to extend it until you feel the clog.
+Insert the auger cable into the drain opening and slide it down.
+When you feel resistance, tighten the screw on the canister.
+If you think the blockage is deep in the pipe, open the drain trap and insert the auger from there.
+Then, you can continue extending it until you feel the clog.

 3. Turn the Crank

-Begin to turn the crank handle on the canister — turn it clockwise as you apply moderate pressure.
-It may get stuck or even bend in the drain, but keep turning.
-As you turn, the clog loosens and begins to break up.
+Start turning the crank handle on the canister — turn it clockwise as you apply moderate pressure.
+It could get stuck or even bend in the drain but keep turning it.
+As you turn, the clog should loosen and begin breaking up.

 4. Pull the Cable out and Flush

-Gently pull the cable out — be ready with a receptacle to catch the debris.
-Once it’s out, flush the drain with warm or hot water.
-Repeat if necessary.
+Gently pull the cable out — have something ready to catch the debris.
+Once the auger is out, flush the drain with hot water.
+You can repeat the process if necessary.

-If you don’t have a sink drill, a wire coat hanger can do.
-Make sure you can bend it to fit.
-It won’t reach as far as the auger, but if the clog isn’t too remote, it could work.
+If you don’t have a plumber’s snake, a wire coat hanger can work equally well.
+Make sure it can be bent to fit.
+It won’t reach as far as an auger, but it should clear the blockage if it isn’t too deep in the pipe.

-Start by straightening the hanger.
-Then insert it into the drain or stub pipe to push the clog through.
-Keep working with it, gliding it back and forth, and extending as far as possible.
+Start by straightening the hanger, then insert it into the drain or stub pipe to dislodge the blockage.
+Insert it carefully so you don’t scratch the surface of your sink.
+Keep moving it back and forth and reach as far as possible.

-Once you’re satisfied that the obstruction is gone, take the wire out and flush the drain with warm water.
-Repeat if needed.
-Be careful not to scratch your sink.
+Once you are satisfied that the blockage is gone, remove the wire and flush the drain with hot water.
+Repeat the process if necessary.

 Wet and Dry Vacuum

 A wet and dry vacuum is a possible alternative to a plunger.
-However, you need to create a tight seal around the drain.
+However, you need to create a tight seal around the drain for it to work.
 You can use the top of a soda bottle or even a plunger head.

-Set the vacuum to its highest liquid setting and let it go to work.
+Set the vacuum to its highest liquid setting and use it on the drain.
 If the clog isn’t too far down, it should work.
-When you think it’s clear, flush with warm water.
+When you think the blockage has been cleared, flush the pipe with warm water.